 Average temperatures: 27°C in September, 23°C in October

-Mallorca’s Tramuntana mountains stretch along the island’s northwest coast, offering a mix of sea views, wooded trails, and historic hill towns.
 Early autumn sees warm days, quiet villages, and long, clear views across the Mediterranean.

-Recommended route: GR221 Dry Stone Route through the Tramuntana Following traditional cobbled paths and shepherd’s tracks, this long-distance route links towns like Valldemossa, Deià, and Sóller.
+Recommended route: GR221 Dry Stone Route through the Tramuntana.
+Following traditional cobbled paths and shepherd’s tracks, this long-distance route links towns like Valldemossa, Deià, and Sóller.
 Walkers pass olive terraces, cliffs, and pine forests, with overnights in heritage-rich villages and fincas.

 We love: The Lake Cúber to Lluc stage is one of the most scenic of the island’s GR-221 trail.
 The stretch begins with a gentle lakeside walk before climbing steadily to a mountain pass at 1,210 metres, then bounces and bumps its way downhill along cobbled paths through holm oak forest to the Monastery of Lluc, home to the island’s patron saint, ‘La Moreneta’, the Black Madonna.